tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Many people have contributed to this specification since the functionality has been highly desired by the IoT community.
-We would like to thank the following individuals for their contributions in earlier specifications:
+We would like to thank the following individuals for their contributions:

 ~~~
+* Yin Xinxing
+  Huawei
+  yinxinxing@huawei.com

 * Nikos Mavrogiannopoulos
   RedHat
   nmav@redhat.com